 Biting into a ripe, fresh plum is always a thrill — its juicy, sweet flesh clothed in tart skin will summon your taste buds to attention with every bite.

 But plums can be equally delectable when cooked, especially when roasted.
 In this recipe, the plums are roasted with a drizzle of Cognac and a dash of vanilla to deepen their exquisite flavor.

 Best of all, this dessert is so easy to prepare that you might find yourself making it for your family and friends more than once in the season.

-I serve these beautiful roasted plums with a Cardamom Gelato that transforms them into a showpiece of a dessert.
+I serve these beautiful roasted plums with a cardamom gelato that transforms them into a showpiece of a dessert.
 But if time is not on your side, don’t let making your own gelato stop you from trying this recipe.
 Serve the roasted plums with a pistachio gelato (or ice cream).
 And if that’s not available, even a simple vanilla ice cream will do the trick nicely!

-Roasted Plums with Cognac
+Roasted plums with Cognac and cardamom gelato

 serves 4 to 6